Hollyw00d/weekly-meetings-list-block/README.md

 ### Installation

-1. Fork or downwload the code from this GitHub repo
+1. Fork or download the code from this GitHub repo
 2. In your terminal:
    - Go into the **weekly-meetings-list-block** folder (like `cd weekly-meetings-list-block`) and install npm packages by doing:
      `npm i`